54 YEARS THE MAJOR SUN ORGAN OF MARBELLA 1971-2025

 to the KING & QUEEN of Spain.
 It is a remembrance of a private concert

-performed by Michael Reckling in 1967 in the presence of Princess Sofia
+performed by Michael Reckling in 1967

 in the Basilica of the national monument Valle de los Caidos near Madrid.